FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 ## 5. Cloud AWS Example
 The Amazon Elastic Compute Cloud (EC2) offers the following advantages:
 + High availability for different geo-locations (availability zones)
-+ Autoscalling to maintain the application availability by adding or removing EC2 instances, depending on the e.g. CPU-usage.
++ Autoscalling to maintain the application availability by adding or removing EC2 instances, depending on demand, e.g. CPU-usage.
 + Elastic Load Balancer (ELB) to distribute the incoming traffic equally among EC2 instances.
 + Performs health checks to terminate and restart erroneous instances.